Amtech Systems (NASDAQ:ASYS) Releases Q3 2022 Earnings Guidance

 Amtech Systems (NASDAQ:ASYS – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of $0.73-$0.73 for the period, compared to the consensus estimate of -$0.28.
+The company provided earnings per share guidance of $0.73-$0.73 for the period, compared to the consensus earnings per share estimate of -$0.28.
 The company issued revenue guidance of $20.00 million-$20.00 million, compared to the consensus revenue estimate of $14.72 million.

 Wall Street Analysts Forecast Growth

-A number of hedge funds and other institutional investors have recently modified their holdings of ASYS.
-Bank of New York Mellon Corp grew its position in shares of Amtech Systems by 5.1% in the 1st quarter.
-Bank of New York Mellon Corp now owns 31,387 shares of the semiconductor company’s stock worth $316,000 after buying an additional 1,537 shares during the period.
-State Street Corp grew its position in Amtech Systems by 7.3% during the 1st quarter.
-State Street Corp now owns 37,390 shares of the semiconductor company’s stock valued at $376,000 after purchasing an additional 2,560 shares during the last quarter.
-Bank of Montreal Can purchased a new stake in Amtech Systems during the 1st quarter valued at about $773,000.
-Ancora Advisors LLC grew its position in Amtech Systems by 194.0% during the 1st quarter.
-Ancora Advisors LLC now owns 147,093 shares of the semiconductor company’s stock valued at $1,738,000 after purchasing an additional 97,061 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP grew its position in Amtech Systems by 1.9% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,121,617 shares of the semiconductor company’s stock valued at $11,284,000 after purchasing an additional 21,422 shares during the last quarter.
-64.79% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Bank of New York Mellon Corp grew its position in shares of Amtech Systems by 5.1% during the 1st quarter.
+Bank of New York Mellon Corp now owns 31,387 shares of the semiconductor company’s stock worth $316,000 after purchasing an additional 1,537 shares in the last quarter.
+State Street Corp increased its position in shares of Amtech Systems by 7.3% during the first quarter.
+State Street Corp now owns 37,390 shares of the semiconductor company’s stock worth $376,000 after buying an additional 2,560 shares during the period.
+Bank of Montreal Can acquired a new stake in Amtech Systems in the first quarter worth $773,000.
+Ancora Advisors LLC lifted its stake in shares of Amtech Systems by 194.0% in the first quarter.
+Ancora Advisors LLC now owns 147,093 shares of the semiconductor company’s stock valued at $1,738,000 after buying an additional 97,061 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its position in shares of Amtech Systems by 1.9% during the first quarter.
+Dimensional Fund Advisors LP now owns 1,121,617 shares of the semiconductor company’s stock valued at $11,284,000 after purchasing an additional 21,422 shares in the last quarter.
+64.79% of the stock is owned by institutional investors.

 Amtech Systems, Inc manufactures and sells capital equipment and related consumables for use in fabricating silicon carbide (SiC), silicon power devices, analog and discrete devices, electronic assemblies, and light-emitting diodes (LEDs) worldwide.
 The company operates in Semiconductor and Material and Substrate segments.